 Alternative Proposals.
 Should the cost of a victim compensation program as proposed by the Commission, be considered unacceptable, two alternatives were identified in the report.
 The first was to adopt a statutory maximum as an interim measure but otherwise to follow the Commission's scheme.
 If this were done (and it was declared to be a distinctly second best solution) the Commission proposed that the maximum compensation sum should be fixed at a more realistic figure than provided for in present Australian legislation.
 It should certainly be no less than the maximum provided in the Sporting Injuries Insurance Act 1978 (N.S.W.) namely \$60,000.
-A second, preferable, course proposed was for part of the substantial sums obtained from fines in the Commonwealth, A.C.T. and external Territory jurisdictions to be devoted to establishing a fund to provide compensation for crime victims.
+A second, preferable, course proposed was for part of the substantial sums obtained from fines in the Federal, A.C.T. and external Territory jurisdictions to be devoted to establishing a fund to provide compensation for crime victims.
 It was suggested that such provisions would help to instil a sense of equity in the members of the Australian public, increasingly and rightly concerned at the apparent indifference shown by our criminal justice system to the victims of crime.

 Conclusions: A Question of Priorities.
-If the Law Reform Commission's proposal for a new Federal victim compensation scheme were adopted the law would for the first time in any Australian jurisdiction make adequate provision for the financial needs of victims of violent crime.
+If the Australian Law Reform Commission's proposal for a new Federal victim compensation scheme were adopted the law would for the first time in any Australian jurisdiction make adequate provision for the financial needs of victims of violent crime.
 It may be argued by some that the provision is unduly generous, and discriminates in favour of a special group of crime victims indeed a special group of victims of misfortune.
 But the existing levels of compensation provided for victims under other Australian schemes can undoubtedly operate unfairly both in their procedures their applicability and in the amounts that may be awarded to victims and their dependants.
-They represent acceptance of a proper principle followed by half hearted implementation. of it.
-The Commonwealth, as a late entrant to the field, should avoid these errors.
+They represent acceptance of a proper principle followed by half hearted implementation of it.
+The Federal Government in Australia, as a late entrant to the field, should avoid these errors.
 The time has come for a thoroughly new approach to supporting those who suffer injury as a result of crime in our society.
 The dependants of those who suffer death deserve more than the ephemeral sympathy of the community, a sensational headline and then neglect.
 Crime is an offence against the whole community of Australians and the community should shoulder its responsibility to the victims of crime.
-The Commonwealth can, with responsibility, take an initiative in the reassuring knowledge that the likely claims against it will be few in number and generally small in amount.
-If an increase in revenue is found to be necessary to fund the proposed scheme, the Australian Law Reform Commission has expressed the view that law abiding citizens would applaud an increase in Commonwealth revenue for fines and penalties for this purpose.
+The Australian Federal Parliament can, with responsibility, take an initiative in the reassuring knowledge that the likely claims against it will be few in number and generally small in amount.
+If an increase in revenue is found to be necessary to fund the proposed scheme, the Australian Law Reform Commission has expressed the view that law abiding citizens would applaud an increase in Federal revenue for fines and penalties for this purpose.
 Until now the plight of the crime victim has been largely overlooked by the personnel, procedures and rules of the criminal justice system.
-A major national initiative is needed to reverse centuries of neglect.
-The Law Reform Commission has expressed the view that it is appropriate and just that, in Australia, the Commonwealth should take that initiative.
-It should do so promptly and in doing so should not be blinkered by the approach which, until now, has been taken to this problem.
-It is a problem for all of us.
-The provision of money compensation, even adequate money compensation is by no means the whole answer to the problems of victims of crime.
+Major national initiatives are needed to reverse centuries of neglect.
+Such initiatives should not be blinkered by the approach which, until now, has been taken to this problem.
+The provision of money compensation, even adequate money compensation, is by no means the whole answer to the problems of victims of crime.
 But it is often the start of the solution.